Understanding ATEX Zones for Gas & Dust

 Explosive Dust Atmosphere

 Mixture of the air with flammable substances in the form of dust or fibres.
-On ignition the combustion propagates through the rest of the unburned mixture.
+On ignition the combustion propagates through the rest of the unburned dust.
 Dusts are also divided into sub groups because the types of dust.
 IIIC dusts are the most dangerous while IIIB dusts are classed as more dangerous when there is possible electrostatic charge.

 In ATEX marking GB relates to Gas explosion equipment protection and Db relates to the dust explosion equipment protection.